subatomicsystems/unmatrix/README.md

-Unmatrix is a jQuery plugin that decomposes a CSS transform matrix back into intelligible values.
+Unmatrix is a jQuery plugin that decomposes a CSS transform matrix into intelligible values.

 ###Usage: